Iran quake kills at least one, sparks panic in capital - France 24

 The shallow 4.6 magnitude quake hit at 00:48 am (2018 GMT) near the city of Damavand, about 55 kilometres (34 miles) east of Tehran, the US Geological Survey said.

-It saw scores of residents of the capital exit buildings for the safety of streets and parks, AFP journalists reported.
+It saw scores of residents of Tehran flee buildings for the safety of the capital's streets and parks, AFP journalists reported.

+Many spent the rest of the night sleeping in their cars on the side of the road, apparently too fearful to return to their homes.

+Some wore face masks, a sign of the times in a country already struggling to contain the Middle East's deadliest outbreak of the coronavirus pandemic.

-Health ministry spokesman Kianoush Jahanpour said on Twitter that the tremor claimed the life of one person and injured seven others.
+Health ministry spokesman Kianoush Jahanpour said on Twitter that the tremor claimed the life of one person.

 He called on people to "keep calm" and to follow safety guidelines.

+"We were ready to accommodate people in stadiums with respect to social distancing, but it was not necessary," he said, referring to health guidelines aimed at stemming the spread of the coronavirus.

-The USGS said on its website that the quake struck at a depth of 10 kilometres.
-Its epicentre was south of Mount Damavand, a volcanic mountain which at 5,671 metres (18,606 feet) is Iran's highest peak.
+The USGS said the quake struck at a depth of 10 kilometres.
+Its epicentre was south of Mount Damavand, a largely inactive volcano which at 5,671 metres (18,606 feet) is Iran's highest peak.

+Tehran University's Seismological Centre said the quake had a magnitude of 5.1 magnitude and was at a depth of seven kilometres.

 Iran sits on top of major tectonic plates and experiences frequent seismic activity.